SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 **Figure 10** CNN model rollout on the validation region.

-However, when the CNN model was rolled out on the deployment region the water body was miss identified as glacier ice.
+However, when the CNN model was rolled out on the deployment region the water body was misidentified as glacier ice.
 This is likely due to the training area not including a water body for initial training.
-This highlights the importance of a large and varied training data set for a CNN model.
+This highlights the importance of a large and varied training dataset for a CNN model.
 This requires manual labour time and large processing cost.

 <p align="center">
   <img src="/Images/CNN_deployment_region.png" width="1000" height="auto"/>